-Just like a person’s physical health can improve longevity, a healthy building can extend the life of a structure.
+Similar to how physical health can impact the overall health of a person, a healthy foundation can extend the life of a building.

-Plus, a building’s health goes beyond adding years.
+That said, a building’s health goes beyond adding years.
 It can also improve the quality of a structure and support the health of its occupants.
-Americans spend about 87 percent of their time indoors, and poor air quality, toxins, or moisture in your house can have an ill effect on the people who live there.
+According to research, Americans spend about 87 percent of their time indoors, and poor air quality, toxins, or moisture in your house can have a negative effect on you or your family.

-Discover the indicators of home health issues and find out what’s at stake if these signals are ignored.
+Learn about the indicators of home health issues and discover what’s at stake if these signals are ignored.

 Share this Image on Your Site!

 Simply copy and paste the code below and you can share this infographic on your site:

 Structural Health of Your Home’s Foundation

 The overall health of a building starts from the ground up.
 That being said, a strong foundation can improve your home’s ability to withstand natural disasters.
 Similarly, it’s also a part of healthy home principles that can affect moisture management, pests, air quality, and thermal stability.

 Foundation issues within your home can be indicated by: